continuedev/continue/docs/docs/docs/introduction.md

 ![Continue Logo](/img/intro.png)

-**Continue is the leading open-source AI code assistant.
-You can connect any models and any context to build custom experiences inside [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains](https://plugins.jetbrains.com/plugin/22707-continue-extension)**.
+**Continue is the leading open-source AI code assistant inside of [VS Code](https://marketplace.visualstudio.com/items?itemName=Continue.continue) and [JetBrains](https://plugins.jetbrains.com/plugin/22707-continue-extension)**

 - [Chat](/chat/how-to-use-it.md) to understand and iterate on code in the sidebar
 - [Autocomplete](/autocomplete/how-to-use-it.md) to recieve inline code suggestions as you type